 This subject consists of introduction to electronic industry, history of electronic manufacturing and global market for electronic product.
 Introduction and definitions of electrostatic discharge (ESD), cause of static discharge and ESD protection equipment.
 Introduction to printed circuit board (PCB), types of PCB, basic process, base materials, laminating process, pressing and quality control.
 Fabrication of PCB, the process of subtractive, additive and semi-additive, fabrication, image transfer, plating, etching, bare-board testing, design and layout.
 Assembly techniques for through-hole (TH) component and surface-mount (SM) component.
-Introduction to soldering process, soldering materials, soldering flux, soldering techniques, post solder cleaning.
 Introduction to the testability of product, testing objective, testing techniques and procedures, types of product testing.
 The students are expected to be able going to industrial visit for case study